isomerpages/gb-assist/_gov-assist/3c-grants.md

 #### Open Innovation Platform (OIP)![b2021](/images/budget2021/budget_enhanced.png)

-The Open Innovation Platform supports companies' development of POC/Prototypes.
-It provides a structured process to support businesses and Trade Associations & Chambers in identifying possible areas of digital innovation and matching them with solution providers.
-The platform has been enhanced with new features to enable better matching, testing and development.
+The Open Innovation Platform supports companies in getting quality and multi-disciplinary solutions to meet their digital innovation and business needs; enhanced with new features to increase scale and speed.

-<a href="https://www.openinnovation.sg/about" target="_blank" style="color:#037e8a">Find out more</a>
+<a href="https://www.openinnovation.sg" target="_blank" style="color:#037e8a">Find out more</a>

 #### Operation & Technology Roadmap (OTR)